AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Project Collaborators (country lead for design, coordination, and analysis)

-- Animal Breeding and Genetic Unit (AGBU) University of New England - Australia
+• Animal Genetics and Breeding Unit (AGBU) University of New England - Australia